 Planning discussion:

 The invitation to sponsor ballot had been sent out.
 The invitation is good for 30 days and will expire this Friday.
-In the current letter ballot, there are only few technical comments, which did not state that they are mandatory.
-It is therefore planned to use the existing draft to go for sponsor ballot.
+In the current letter ballot, there are only few technical comments, but none of them are mandatory.
+It is therefore planned to use the existing draft to go for sponsor ballot approval.
 Else, if we edit this draft, we will need another letter ballot before going for sponsor ballot.

 Tentative time-line for P802.21a Sponsor Ballot